Football Kenya Federation

 The Football Kenya Federation (abbreviated as Football Kenya or FKF) is the governing body of football in Kenya.
 The FKF organizes the Kenyan Premier League, the Kenyan Women's Premier League, FKF Division One, FKF Women Division One and Kenya national football teams.
-It is headed by Nick Mwendwa.
+It is headed by Hussein Mohammed.

 History

 The Federation was founded in 1960 as a FIFA affiliation, in 1961 it was a CAF affiliation, and later it was a CECAFA affiliation in 1973.

-On November 2011, Football Kenya Limited (FKL) was disbanded as it wanted to cease being a limited company.
+In November 2011, Football Kenya Limited (FKL) was disbanded as it wanted to cease being a limited company.
 The Football Kenya Federation (FKF) replaced FKL, but most of the new executive positions were retained by their former occupants on FKL.